Shuvaethy-Neill/Matrix_Determinant_Calculator/README.md

 --------------------------------------------
 USAGE
 --------------------------------------------
-Navigate to the directory in which these files are stored (you can do this using the cd command).
-For example:
+Navigate to the directory in which these files are stored.
+You can do this using the cd command:

     cd directory_name